-Why you should invest in Computing Ambassadors in 2025
+Why you should invest in a Computing Ambassadors this year

 The new year brings fresh resolutions and ambitions, both personal and professional.
 If you're looking for meaningful ways to give back, why not consider investing in the Computing Ambassadors scheme?
-It is an impactful and rewarding goal to add to your 2025 aspirations, and one that benefits not only your community but also your own teaching skill set.
+It offers an impactful and rewarding goal to add to your list of resolutions, and one that benefits not only your learners but also your own teaching skill set and career.

 Who are Computing Ambassadors?

-Computing Ambassadors are industry volunteers taking part in the wider STEM Ambassadors scheme.
-In short, they are professionals in tech and computing careers, who have signed up to share their knowledge and insights to students.
-Whether it’s attending schools directly or supporting student events, these dedicated volunteers bring a wealth of expertise and enthusiasm to the table, opening doors to an enriched computing education that might otherwise remain closed.
+Computing Ambassadors are industry volunteers who take part in the wider STEM Ambassadors scheme.
+In short, they are professionals in tech and computing careers, who have signed up to share their extensive knowledge with students.
+Whether it’s attending schools directly or supporting student events, these dedicated individuals bring a wealth of expertise and enthusiasm to the table, opening doors to an enriched computing education that might otherwise remain closed for students across the country.

 Digital literacy skills empower learners of all ages to adapt, grow, and thrive in the rapidly changing online environment.
-These skills enhance employability and prepare individuals for success in their future pursuits, whether in university, apprenticeships, or careers, making them some of the most essential skills to foster from as early on as possible.
+Such skills enhance employability and prepare young people for success in their future pursuits, whether through university, apprenticeships, or careers, making them some of the most essential skills to foster from as early on as possible.

-However, we understand keeping up, and teaching, with digital technology and the variety of skills that emerge from it can be a challenge for even the most technologically astute teachers out there.
-That’s where Computing Ambassadors can step in and take the lead, allowing you to hand over to a tech professional to speak about the skills most in demand, how to develop them, and lead hands-on learning in the classroom.
+However, we understand that keeping up with, and teaching, with digital technology can be a challenge for even the most technologically astute teachers out there.
+That’s where Computing Ambassadors can step in and take the lead, allowing you to hand over to a tech professional to speak about the skills most in demand, how to develop them, and foster hands-on learning in the classroom.

 Computing is a vast field, and jobs span beyond merely software engineering and computer programming.
 In fact, recent studies suggest that over 85 per cent of jobs that will exist in 2030 haven’t been invented yet, so getting to grips with just how limitless and inventive a future in computer science can has never been so relevant.

-Hosting a Computing Ambassador presents a unique opportunity to showcase a real industry professional in your school, giving your learners the chance to gain authentic and diverse insights into the field’s landscape.
+Hosting a Computing Ambassador presents a unique opportunity to showcase a real industry professional in your school, giving your learners the chance to gain authentic and diverse insights into a variety of markets and job fields.

-What’s even better is that young people of all year groups can benefit from engaging with professionals within the STEM industry, and especially with those working in the areas of computing and computer science.
-So, whether you teach primary or secondary, you can engage with Ambassadors to introduce a topic, bring a subject to life, and link all kinds of learning to the real world and the industries that exist within it.
+What’s even better is that young people of all year groups can benefit from engaging with professionals within the tech industry.
+So, whether you teach primary or secondary, you can engage with a Computing Ambassador to introduce a topic, bring a subject to life, and link all kinds of learning to the real world and the industries that exist within it.

 A new study by Billy at the University of Reading asked 1800 children which notable people in computing they are aware of.
 Out of the top ten, only two were women — Ada Lovelace and Grace Hopper — with the remaining nine being men such as Elon Musk, Jeff Bezos, and Bill Gates, to name a few.